NilssonTommy/Drawing-Program/README.md

 💾 Save and load drawings using file serialization

-🛠️ Technologies UsedJava (Swing, AWT) for GUI
+🛠️ Technologies Swing for GUI

 MouseListeners for user input handling